SophiaHackLab/ph0wnlabs/lab-01/README.md

 # Ph0wn Labs 01

-Welcome to **Ph0wn Labs 01**!
+:tada: Welcome to **Ph0wn Labs 01**!

 1. Beginner tutorial on Radare2
-2. Hack to meet Pico le Croco -- with Radare2
+2. Hack to meet Pico le Croco :crocodile: -- with Radare2
 3. CTF, fun and more at https://ph0wn.shl.contact/

-Bonus Ideas *and earn a Pico le Croco sticker*:
+:bulb: Bonus Ideas *and earn a Pico le Croco sticker*:

-- Design the *SHL r2 cheatsheet* and share
+- :memo: Design the *SHL r2 cheatsheet* and share
-- 3D print an object for *Ph0wn Labs or r2*
+- 3D print an object in relation with this session
 - Create a *Windows* or *MacOS* crackme to reverse with r2

-Ph0wn News:
+:newspaper: Ph0wn News:

 - https://ph0wn.org
 - Discord: https://discord.gg/ddspM9deeu
-- Next CTF: March 13-14 20**26**
+- :date: Next CTF: March 13-14 20**26**
-- Want to contribute or sponsor?
+- Want to contribute :pencil: or sponsor :dollar: ?
 Contact @BetterCallPaul, @BlackB0x or @cryptax.

 ## Radare2

 - Install radare2: https://www.radare.org/n/radare2.html
 - Binary for my demo: `./bins/demo`

-10 commands to memorize:
+10 commands to memorize: :fire:

 1. **Help**: `?`, or detailed help on a command `a?`, `pd?`...
 2. **Analyze**: `aa`, or deeper `aaa`, or even deeper `aaaa`...